Geology of Monmouthshire: Wye valley

 The deep incision of the Wye into the landscape on Monmouthshire’s eastern border has left slopes open to landslip.
 Two significant examples are seen between St Arvans and Tintern where Black Cliff and Wyndcliff represent the back walls of broad slips which extend down to the riverbank.
 Both crags are formed from strata of the Black Rock Limestone Subgroup (traditionally referred to as the 'Lower Dolomite').
 It sits atop the less competent strata of the Avon Group (traditionally the 'Lower Limestone Shale') which has collapsed under the loading.
 The A466 road runs through the middle of both slips.

 Alluvium

 The floodplains of each of the major river valleys within the county are floored by fluviatile alluvium.
-The most extensive is that of the River Usk though this narrows for a couple of miles south of Llanfihangel nigh Usk.
+The most extensive is that of the River Usk though this narrows for a couple of miles south of Llanvihangel Gobion.
 Those of the River Monnow and Afon Lwyd are up to 350m wide in places whilst that of the Trothy is rather narrower.
 In contrast there are wide spreads of these deposits around the smaller Olway Brook from Raglan southwards.
 Alluvial flats are restricted within the Wye valley as the river has cut itself a narrow gorge.
 The Coalfield rivers show similarly restricted floodplain development, occupying as they do, valleys which have been cut largely by glacial action.

 There is evidence of river terrace development along the course of both the Usk and the Wye.